chaynHQ/good-friend-guide/README.md

-# the Good Friend guide
+# the good friend guide

 ![](assets/The_good_friend_guide.gif)